Team-Outsiders/.github/profile/README.md

 ## 🌍 About Us

-**The Outsiders** is a collaborative GitHub organization formed by a group of passionate developers and innovators with a shared vision: to build meaningful open‑source software that solves real‑world problems.
+**The Outsiders** is a collaborative GitHub organization formed by a group of computer nerds with a shared vision: to build meaningful open‑source software that solves real‑world problems.

 <!--We believe in: